pineappledr/vigil-addons/snapraid/README.md

 - **SMART failures** are detected during periodic health checks and emit `smart_warning` with the affected disk name and device.
 - **Command failures** (e.g., network errors routing to an Agent) emit `job_failed` with the error details.

+### Token Rotation

+The Hub token used for agent registration can be rotated from the Vigil UI:

+1. Navigate to **SnapRAID → Agents → Add SnapRAID Agent**.
+2. Click the **rotate** button (↻) next to the Hub Token field.
+3. Confirm the rotation when prompted.

+The Hub generates a new 32-byte cryptographic token, persists it to `hub.token` in the data directory, and updates the in-memory value immediately. **Existing agents are not affected** — they only use the token during initial registration.
+New agents must use the updated token.

+The rotated token survives Hub restarts (loaded from disk on startup).

 ### Setup

 Notifications are dispatched through the Vigil Server's notification system.
 Configure your notification channels (Discord webhook, Telegram bot, email, etc.) in the Vigil Server settings.
 The SnapRAID Hub automatically forwards all events upstream — no additional configuration is needed on the Hub or Agent side.